peteroupc/MailLib/docs/PeterO.Mail.LanguageTags.md

     public static string LanguageTagCase(
         string str);

-Sets the given language tag to the case combination recommended by RFC 5646.
+Sets the specified language tag to the case combination recommended by RFC 5646.
 For example, "en-us" becomes "en-US", and "zh-hant" becomes "zh-Hant".

 <b>Parameters:</b>